arxve/abacus/README.md

 * `natural_logarithm(x):` This function takes a number x as an argument and returns its natural logarithm using the math.log() function.
 * `base_10_logarithm(x)`: This function calculates the base 10 logarithm of a positive number x using the math.log10() function.

 The program first prompts the user to select an operation.
 It then prompts the user to enter the two numbers.
-Finally, it calls the appropriate function to perform the operation and displays the result.
+Finally, it calls the appropriate function to operate and displays the result.

 ## Error Handling